Picmal: Privacy policy

 Affiliate program

 Picmal has an affiliate program where partners can earn commissions for referring customers.
-When you click an affiliate link:
+It runs on Affonso.
+When you arrive through an affiliate link:

-- The tracking is only used for commission purposes
+• The tracking is only used for paying commissions

 Security